krhoda/quartz/README.md

 The below is a simple explanation of each construct, both practically and theoretically.
 API/Implementation details will be provided in autogen'd docs one day soon.

 #### IVar -- Immutable (Runtime Instantiated) Variable
+If one is to get technical, this is somewhere between a Haskell style IVar, and an LVish style LVar.
+Don't worry, the full blown LVars are coming.

 Regardless of the opaque name, `IVar`s are a powerful structure required to compose determinisitic results out of non-deterministic execution.
 From a practical perspective, an `IVar` is future with a cached result which is thread-safe and read-only once established.
 Only a single mutation occurs in the `IVar::<T>`'s internal state, going from `None` to `Some(T)`.

 No reader is permitted access to the value when it is `None`.
 No write occurs after the first transformation.
 If a subsequent write is attempted, the value of the later write is checked against the initial write and if a difference is detected, only then an error is raised.
 This allows multiple fulfillers and consumers of the `IVar`, as long as all fulfillers are consistent in their final result.
 Other than the initial synchronzation of the first write occuring before the first read, the data structure is essentially lockless.